reactioncommerce/reaction/packages/reaction-core/docs/installation.md

 The `master` branch will ensure your initial installation is a stable release, and also should work with published packages from the [Meteor package manager](https://atmospherejs.com/).
 However, the most recent code is in `development`, which is the recommended branch if you are a developer.

 When mixing branches and versions of published packages (versus local packages), you may get some package compatibility warnings.
-You can use `meteor --allow-incompatible` to resolve this.
+You can use `meteor --allow-incompatible-update` to resolve this.

 See the [package development documentation](https://github.com/reactioncommerce/reaction-core/blob/master/docs/packages.md) for details on working with the `development` branch, and using local package dependencies.
 You can clone or create new packages in `reaction/packages` for local package development.